Accretion Disk Sizes from Continuum Reverberation Mapping of AGN Selected from the ZTF Survey

-Furthermore, \citet{Edelson2019} have shown that the optical wavelength flux variations lead the UV band flux variations, which is challenging to the disk reprocessing models.
-Also, the scaling of the physical parameters such as the SMBH mass, luminosity, and accretion rate with the size of the accretion disk has eluded us for the time being.
+The scaling of the physical parameters such as the SMBH mass, luminosity, and accretion rate with the size of the accretion disk has eluded us for the time being.
 Only a handful of AGN has both the accretion disk size measurements and SMBH mass estimation, making multi-band monitoring very important.
 In this work, using the publicly available Zwicky Transient Facility (ZTF)\footnote{\url{https://www.ztf.caltech.edu/}}, we aim to constrain the accretion disk sizes and their correlations with the physical parameters such as the SMBH mass and bolometric luminosities of AGNs with well-constrained SMBH masses through prior RM studies.
 This paper is structured as follows: In Section \ref{section2} we present the sample of AGN studied in this work along with the details of the observations and data.
 In Section \ref{section4} we present the analysis based on various lag estimation methods, and the results of our comparison of disk sizes with the standard SS disk, followed by the correlations with various physical parameters, are presented in Section \ref{section5}.
 The discussion is presented in Section \ref{section6} and we conclude our results in Section \ref{section7}.